JiHong88/suneditor/CONTRIBUTING.md

 # Guidelines For Contributing

-Written in javascript syntax compatible with at least 2018 version browsers.
 Coded based on Nodejs@v18 and written in "prototype" syntax.
 Nodejs version14 or higher is required to build or test this project.